-Venezuelan Mondongo is a very hearty soup, more like a stew, made with beef tripe (panza), pork’s feet (paticas de cochino) and lots of vegetables.
+Venezuelan Mondongo is a very hearty soup, more like a stew, made with beef tripe (Panza), pork feet (paticas de cochino), and lots of vegetables.

 In my early years, I did not know what this soup was made of.
-They served me a bowl, which by the way smelled very good, and I ate it without asking.
+They served me a bowl, which by the way, smelled very good, and I ate it without asking.
 For me was a soup, period.
-Then, when my years of innocence were fading away and I found out what was done with, it was too late, I have allowed myself to be seduced by my taste buds instead of my brain.
+Then, when my years of innocence were fading away, and I found out what it was made with, and it was too late, I have allowed myself to be seduced by my taste buds instead of my brain.

 Anyway…